Uploading Terraform states to Yandex Object Storage

 : Object key in the bucket (name and path to the Terraform state file in the bucket).access_key

-: Secret key ID of the service account to access the bucket.secret_key
+: Secret key ID of the service account, to access the bucket.secret_key

-: Service account secret key value.
+: Service account's secret key value.

 -